-Currently, the Fire Technology Program consists of a Director of Fire Technology, a Part Time Administrative Assistant (.40FTE), a Full-time Instructor, a STNC who serves as the Fire Academy Coordinator, 44 Adjunct Faculty, 6 Recruit Training Officers and approximately 70 Professional Experts (1 of whom also serves as a Materials Handler).
-With this staffing, we operate 2 Fire Academies annually, a separate FFI Academy Skills Test course and on the average, 22 other course sections each semester.
+Currently, the Fire Technology Program consists of a Director of Fire Technology, a Part Time Administrative Assistant (.40 FTE), a Full-time Instructor, a STNC who serves as the Fire Academy Coordinator, 44 Adjunct Faculty, 6 Recruit Training Officers and approximately 70 Professional Experts (1 of whom also serves as a Materials Handler).
+With this staffing, we operate 2 Fire Academies annually, a separate FFI Academy Skills Test courses and on the average, 22 other course sections each semester.

 The key to staffing for our program (specifically the Firefighter I and II Academy) lies in our flexibility to use STNC's/PE's (Professional Experts).
 This is essential as their need varies throughout the semester depending upon the topic being delivered.
 For example, some (such as Cause and Origin, Strategy & Tactics, ICS, PTSD, etc.) require one lecturer, while others (such as ladders, hose, Safety & Survival and certification testing) require multiple PE's.
+Professional Experst are a big part of SFT Skills testing.
+State

+Fire Training has mandated PE's to be certified SFT Skills evaluators and there must be multiple Skills evaluators on campus during testing.
+They deliver 840 skills tests during the two days of testing.
 While we have a dedicated staff of PE's who assist with these activities, because most are working firefighters on shift, their consistency varies greatly which creates a challenge maintaining the continuity of instruction.
+With the low pay it is always a challenge to get PE's to come to the testing and we really heavily of retired instructors who musy come multiple times but also watch their PERS hours and not go ove the PERS hour limits for retired safety personnel.
 Under ideal circumstances, these would best be delivered through the use of permanent P/T Lab Assistants to provide dedicated pool of staff.

 Another position that should also be (at a minimum) a P/T Lab Assistant, is the Fire Academy Coordinator which is warranted given this person is responsible for the coordination, scheduling and delivery of the entire FFI Academy.
 While this would result in higher labor costs, it would provide the continuity that is critical in an intensive instructional setting such as the fire academy.
-Currently, we are extremely fortunate to have a very capable individual in this position.
-However once they retire, it will be extremely difficult to recruit for a replacement given the existing level of compensation (the RTO rate of \$22 an hour).
 To that end, for the long term success of the academy, the District should be prepared to approve at least two 50% Lab Assistant positions when this occurs.
 It is worth noting that because the most qualified personnel for these positions are usually retired from the fire service through PERS and all District Lab Assistants are classified as PERS employees, those who have expressed interest in such a position in the past have declined once they learned they would have to re-instate with PERS, resulting in a significant loss of income.
 Therefore, it would be in the District's best interest to classify it as non-PERS or STRS.